Any author publishing with Amazon Kindle Direct Publishing (KDP) knows about free Kindle ebook promotion.

 On top of this, for Kindle Unlimited subscribers, free ebooks are of little interest or value.

-To get good value now from free ebook promotions, you really need to get your book listed on as many ‘free Kindle ebook’ sites as possible.
+To get good value now from free ebook promotions, you really need to get your book listed on as many free Kindle ebook sites as possible.

-This is the whole point of course.
-Getting your book up the Amazon rankings where it can be noticed by book buyers after the promotion has finished.
+Getting your book up the Amazon rankings where book buyers can notice it after the promotion has finished.
 I gather that this has now been called the bounce.

 In general, promotions in the first few days of a month are worth avoiding, as are Fridays and Mondays.

-I’ve had carefully planned promotions flop, while ones with almost no promotion have skyrocketed.
+I’ve had carefully planned promotions flop while ones with almost no promotion skyrocket.
 No idea at all why.

 KDP free ebook promotion works best with a plan

 Without a doubt, my most successful promotions have been when I planned weeks in advance and notified as many free ebook listing sites as possible.